p10rahulm/your-static-website/README.md

 ### privacy.md in the content folder

 - I have created a generic privacy policy.
-- In this file, replace YourCompany by your real company name
+- In this file, replace yourCompanyName by your real company name
 - This is rendered by terms_conditions.html layout in the layouts/_default folder
 - You may want to change this as per your legal jurisdiction/needs of your website.
 - You can optionally add title, date and author fields at the top.